-- Decrease in hormones' and enzymes' activity; - Change in osmotic pressure; - Alteration in rates of biochemical reactions catalyzed by protons.
+- Decrease in hormone and enzyme activity;

+- Change in osmotic pressure;

+- Alteration in rates of biochemical reactions catalyzed by protons.

 Even 0.4 pH units deviation from the normal pH value in blood may cause coma or even death of a patient.
 For babies even 0.1 pH deviations is also very dangerous.